 First, we concentrated on indexing the ASR data, and applied an appropriate weight for each keyword.
-This data would be utilized in a keyword search feature, in which users can formulate queries which consists of search terms of their choosing.
+This data would be utilized in a keyword search feature, in which users can formulate queries (consisting of select terms) of their choosing.

 Next, we gave users the option to browse video data without having to perform a formal keyword search.
 As a result, the system offers several major headings in which the user can browse the associated keyframes.
-Moreover, ViewFinder's interface displays the keyframes designated for each video shot, thus allowing the user to browse by visual clues as opposed to text-based (although further textual information is available to the user upon request).
+Moreover, ViewFinder's interface displays the keyframes designated for each video shot, thus allowing the user to browse by visual clues as opposed to text-based (although further textual information is available upon request).